Stupeflix/stupeflix-tasks-api/v1/tasks.rst

 .. dragon:task:: audio.convert

-    Transcode an audio file and return its duration.

     :input url: URL of the audio file to be converted.
     :input_type url: string
     :input codec: Desired codec for the output file.  *(choices:* ``'mp3'``, ``'vorbis'`` *)*